Your mental health and wellbeing

 In addition to the wide range of wellbeing services available at the University, we have also partnered with togetherall to provide Stirling students with access to 24/7 online support. togetherall is a digital mental health support service which is completely anonymous – so you can express yourself freely and openly.

 If you are concerned about your mental health and would like to know about the kind of support

 Alternatively, if you are a current student and have a diagnosed mental health condition you can

 One at a Time therapy

-Please read this information, along with our standard Counsellor Student Contract Information Sheet.
-This will allow you to make an informed decision about engaging in counselling during the COVID-19 response.
+Pease read this information, along with our standard Counsellor Student Contract Information Sheet.

 - You can remain in a safe, familiar and comfortable space – this can encourage relaxation and openness

 - Online counselling allows access to support without having to travel, this can reduce stress – it will continue to be at an agreed time